-40% off teeth whitening just in time for summer
+40% off Teeth Whitening just in time for Summer

-ST. LOUIS – Not smiling as big or allowing yourself to fully laugh?
+ST. LOUIS – Not smiling as big or not allowing yourself to fully laugh because your teeth are not as white as they used to be?

-Studies showed whiter teeth take years off your appearance and make people more attractive.
+Studies show whiter teeth take years off your appearance and make people more attractive.
 With Power Swab, there is no big-time commitment because it takes just five minutes a day.

 Station viewers can get a special offer by calling or going online to get 40% off with free shipping and a free quick stick pen.
 Call 800-733-0477 or visit Powerswabs.com.